Gangadhar-Kuratti/My_Python-course/README.md

 - program for small ATM application using while loop and if condition
 - program to guess the correct the number

+## Completed (Day_13)
+- Practice set 13 ✅

+## Programs
+- program to print numbers using while loop
+- program to print reverse numbers using while loop
+- program to print even numbers between 1-20
+- program to print sum of first 10 numbers
+- program to print multiplication table of a number